 Review: The Top 5 Long-Distance Moving Companies

 Hiring a mover can be a long and tedious process.
-It usually involves getting quotes from three different moving companies, scheduling an in-home estimate, and then comparing those estimates and the services included to pick the best one.
+It usually involves getting quotes from several different moving companies, scheduling an in-home estimate, and then comparing those estimates and the services included to pick the best one.

 But often, after all that, it’s hard to know how the companies compare beyond the price.

 MYMOVE analysts recently studied almost 100 national moving companies to judge their quality, safety, customer satisfaction, and responsiveness.
 Here’s a look at how the top 5 moving companies compare:

 |Company||Atlas Van Lines||United Van Lines||Wheaton Van Lines||NorthStar Moving Company||Stevens Worldwide Van Lines|

 After eliminating nearly three-quarters of the 98 companies reviewed, analysts ranked the final list of 27 best long-distance moving companies.

 - Most of the highest ranked companies tend to be larger and have more vehicles in their fleet.

 - More companies at the top had useful information for customers, such as a section of frequently asked questions, a clear and easy-to-find description of services, physical locations listed on site, and a clear payment structure online.